ninabarzh/broomstick/content/posts/ice-legal-chain.md

 The 13th Amendment, popularly celebrated for abolishing slavery, does no such thing.
 The text reads:

-*“Neither slavery nor involuntary servitude, **except as a punishment for crime**... shall exist within the United States.”*
+*“Neither slavery nor involuntary servitude, **except as a punishment for crime** shall exist within the United States.”*

 That small clause—“except as a punishment for crime”—has quietly enabled the rebranding of slavery into a booming carceral economy.
 In the immediate aftermath of emancipation, the Southern states wasted no time criminalising